MarcusWolschon/osmeditor4android/documentation/docs/index.md

 Editing is supported by rich, extensible and searchable presets based on the JOSM system, compatible 3rd party presets can be downloaded directly to your device.
 Fast "on the go" surveying is easy with address prediction and [name based POI creation](markdown/tutorials/name_suggestions.md).

 Vespucci has been tested and is known to work on a wide range of devices, from small phones, tablets to more exotic or unusual hardware, for example on an Amazon Fire TV Stick.
-Vespucci works on all Android versions since 2.3.
+Vespucci currently works on all Android versions since 4.0.
 It can also be used in a Google-free environment.

 #### Obtaining Vespucci: